ebruchez/ebruchez.github.io/_posts/2024-12-10-apple-1-reproduction-part-5-monitor-keyboard-power-up.md

 ![Apple II keyboard](/assets/posts/apple1/2x/IMG_7989.jpg){:standalone}

 I didn't know if it worked, but I had to try it.
 I started by partly disassembling the keyboard to clean it.
 Here is the controller board.
-Sometimes the keyboard controller fails, but luckily I found out later that mine was good:
+Sometimes the keyboard encoder fails, but luckily I found out later that mine was good:

 ![Apple II keyboard controller board](/assets/posts/apple1/2x/IMG_9137.jpg){:standalone}